-CMDB Degree Requirement List 2018-2019
+CMDB Degree Requirement List 2015-1016

-REQUIREMENT I CMDB 203 REQUIREMENT II: All students are required to take one graduate le evel course in each of the three categories: CELL BIOLOGY At least one course from the following: BPSC 237 -Plant Cell Biology (4) (Fall) CMDB 200 -Cell Biology (4) (Winter) NRSC 200A -Fundamentals of Neuroscience (3) (Fall) MOLECULAR BIOLOGY At least one course from the following: BCH 211 -Molecular Biology (3) (Fall) BPSC 231 -The Plant Genome (4) (Winter) CMDB 201 -Molecular Biology (4) (Fall) NRSC 200B -Fundamentals of Neuroscience (3) (Winter) DEVELOPMENTAL BIOLOGY At least one course from the following: BPSC 232 -Plant Development (4) (Spring) CMDB 202 -Developmental Biology (4) (Spring) REQUIREMENT III Ph.D. students only are required to take at least one of the following below.
-Alternatively, any course from the list above (other than the three three tables).
-BCH 210 -Biochemistry of Macromolecules BCH 212 -Signal Transduction & Biochemical Regulation BIEN 233- Computational Modeling of Biomolecules BIEN 245- Optical Methods in BIOL, CHEM, and ENGR BIOL 221/MCBL221 -Microbial Genetics BPSC 201EZ -Methods in Plant Biology (1-2 units) BPSC 210 -Methods in Arabidopsis Research BPSC 234 -Statistical Genomics BPSC 239 -Adv.
-Plant Physiology CHEM 284 -Biological Mass Spectrometry (2 units) CMDB 204 -Genome Maintenance & Stability CMDB 205 -Signal Transduction Pathways in Microbes & Plants CMDB 206 - Gene Silencing CDMB 207 - Stem Cell Biology and Disease CMDB 209 - Ribonucleic Acid (RNA) Biology CMDB 210 - Molecular Bio of Human Disease Vectors CMDB 220 - Chem Genomics Design Studio (2 units) CS 235 -Data Mining Techniques CS 238 -Algorithmic Techniques in Computational Biology GEN 241-Advances in Bioinformatics and Genomics GEN 242-Data Analysis in Genome Biology ENTM201-Core Areas of ENTM, Sub Cellular/Cellular ENTX 202 -Mechanisms of Toxicity MCBL 202-Microbial Pathogenesis and Physiology PHYS 265-DNA Computation (2 units) PHYS 283-Techniques in Microscopy (2 units) PLPA 207 -Bacterial and Viral Diseases of Plants PLPA 219 -Molecular Plant Virology OTHER (with consent of Graduate Advisor) REQUIREMENT IV All students are required to take the Graduate Seminar (257) in Cell , offered in residence.
-Molecular, and Developmental Biology each quarter CMDB 257 In addition, if a laboratory holds regular lab meetings, students should note that students are only allowed to enroll in one class per quarter w may not take CMDB 250 and BCH 240 at the same time).
-REQUIREMENT V All Students are required to take one graduate seminar course in his/ BCH 230 or BIOL/CMDB 281 or BPSC 240 or NRSC 2 Advisor) REQUIREMENT VI (Ph.D.
-Only) Ph.D. students must fulfill a two quarter teaching requirement Course/Quarter Course/Quarter REQUIRMENT VII: All students are required to take one course in pr time prior to graduation)GDIV 403 (Research and Scholarship http://graduate.ucr.edu/forms/General%20Petition.pdf
+REQUIREMENT I CMDB 203 REQUIREMENT II: All students are required to take one graduate level course in each of the three categories: CELL BIOLOGY At least one course from the following: BPSC 237 -Plant Cell Biology (4) (Fall) CMDB 200 -Cell Biology (4) (Winter) NRSC 200A -Fundamentals of Neuroscience (3) (Fall) MOLECULAR BIOLOGY At least one course from the following:BCH 211 -Molecular Biology (3) (Fall)BPSC 231 -The Plant Genome (4) (Winter)CMDB 201 -Molecular Biology (4) (Fall)NRSC 200B -Fundamentals of Neuroscience (3) (Winter) DEVELOPMENTAL BIOLOGY At least one course from the following:BPSC 232 -Plant Development (4) (Spring)CMDB 202 -Developmental Biology (4) (Spring) REQUIREMENT III Ph.D. students only are required to take at least one of the following 3-or 4-unit courses or two of the 2-unit courses from the menu below.
+Alternatively, any course from the list above (other than the three used to fulfill Requirement II) may be taken.
+BCH 210 -Biochemistry of Macromolecules BCH 212 -Signal Transduction & Biochemical Regulation BIEN 233- Computational Modeling of Biomolecules BIEN 245- Optical Methods in BIOL, CHEM, and ENGR BIOL 221/MCBL221 -Microbial Genetics BPSC 201EZ -Methods in Plant Biology (1-2 units) BPSC 210 -Methods in Arabidopsis Research BPSC 239 -Adv.
+Plant Physiology CHEM 284 -Biological Mass Spectrometry (2 units) CMDB 204 -Genome Maintenance & Stability CMDB 205 -Signal Transduction Pathways in Microbes & Plants CMDB 206 - Gene Silencing CMDB 207 - Stem Cell Biology and Disease CMDB 209 - Ribonucleic Acid (RNA) Biology CMDB 209 - Ribonucleic Acid (RNA) Biology CMDB 207 - Stem Cell Biology and Disease CMDB 208 - Chem Genomics Design Studio (2 units) CS 235 - Data Mining Techniques CS 238 - Algorithmic Techniques in Computational Biology GEN 241-Advances in Bioinformatics and Genomics GEN 242-Data Analysis in Genome Biology ENTX 202 - Mechanisms of Toxicity MCBL 202-Microbial Pathogenesis and Physiology PHYS 283-Techniques in Microscopy (2 units) PLPA 207 -Bacterial and Viral Diseases of Plants PLPA 219 -Molecular Plant Virology OTHER (with consent of Graduate Advisor) REQUIREMENT IV All students are required to take the Graduate Seminars (257, 258) in Cell, Molecular, and Developmental Biology each quarter offered in residence.
+CMDB 257CMDB 258 In addition, if a laboratory holds regular lab meetings, students should enroll in 1-2 units of CMDB 250 per quarter.
+Please note that students are only allowed to enroll in one class per quarter which provides credit for lab meetings (for example, you may not take CMDB 250 and BCH 240 at the same time).
+REQUIREMENT V All Students are required to take one graduate seminar course in his/her area of specialization.
+BCH 230 or BIOL/CMDB 281 or BPSC 240 or NRSC 289 OTHER (with consent of Graduate Advisor) REQUIREMENT VI (Ph.D.
+Only) Ph.D. students must fulfill a two quarter teaching requirement Course/Quarter